dylan-lang/binary-data/documentation/source/reference.rst

 ===============

 The class hierarchy is rooted in ``<frame>``.
-Several direct subclasses exist, some are extensible.
-Not the entire continuum of possible mixins is defined, only those which were needed so far.
+Several direct subclasses exist, some are ``open`` and may be subclassed.
+Only those combinations of direct subclasses which were needed until now are defined (there might be need for other combinations in the future).

 .. class:: <frame>
    :abstract: